 Option 2: Install Oracle Java from Deb File

 The .deb files are available on the official Oracle website.
-You can download and manually install the .deb files using a browser or using the wget command in the terminal.
-In this tutorial, we will use the latter one.
+Download and manually install the .deb files using a web browser or the wget command.
+This tutorial uses the latter one.

 Follow the steps below: